Duet3D/wiki-content/User_manual/Troubleshooting/Parts.md

 # Duet 2

-## Molex Style Connectors
+## 2.54mm Molex compatible

 The connectors for the stepper motor,  endstop switch, thermistors and fans on the Duet 2 are Molex KK type.
 The Dupont-style connectors typically used with RAMPS and other electronics will also fit them.
 However, for maximum reliability we recommend using the correct Molex female connectors or compatible connectors, because they lock in place and will only fit one way round.

 Molex KK connectors are widely available from the usual electronic component distributors, and on eBay.
 There are compatible connectors available from Würth Elektronik and JYK.
 The commonly available KF2510 connector kits also fit quite well and include extra pieces for future expansion.

-Please note that the shells and crimp pins that supplied with Duets are usually made by Würth Elektronik.
+> Please note that the shells and crimp pins that supplied with Duets are usually made by Würth Elektronik.
 The crimp pins made by Würth should only be used with shells made by Würth.
 In particular, they will not lock into Molex 22-01-20x5 shells.
 In general you should use crimp pins and shells from the same manufacturer to ensure compatibility.
+{.is-warning}

 Here are the compatible part numbers: